xixiaofinland/sf.nvim/README.md

 - `apex`, `javascript`, or `html` type and
 - in a sf project folder (i.e. has `.forceignore` or `sfdx-project.json` in the root path)

+When both conditions are met, type `<leader>s` should see hotkeys as in the screenshot.

 ## Display target_org

 When Nvim starts, sf.nvim auto-runs `SfFetchOrgList` to fetch the authenticated org names and save the target_org in `require'sf'.target_org`.